Safety System Security

 Modern Triconex and HIMA SIS controllers support authentication mechanisms for engineering access.
 Enable them.
 On older controllers without these capabilities, the physical key switch and administrative process controls are the primary defense.

-Monitoring the SIS Boundary
+Monitoring at the Boundary

-Logic integrity auditing.
-Periodically exporting and comparing the SIS logic against the authorized baseline, using documented procedures that do not require taking the SIS offline, provides assurance that logic has not been modified without authorization.
+Logic integrity auditing, periodically exporting and comparing the SIS logic against the authorized baseline, provides assurance that logic has not been modified without authorization.
+Penetration testing of adjacent systems, the DCS, the engineering workstation, the network connections between them, can identify attack paths to the SIS without directly touching it.

 Beacon Security provides SIS cybersecurity assessments aligned with IEC 61511 and IEC 62443 requirements, including architecture review, configuration audit, logic integrity verification, and tabletop exercises for safety system environments.
 Contact us to schedule a SIS security evaluation.